BenBowers/MWAtdr/README.md

 You can modify the Dockerfile to manually specify the architecture if you wish to build on other types of systems.

 The build will probably take quite a while the first time, due to some large libraries which are installed and built in the image.
 Do not be alarmed if it takes over 20 minutes.
+The resulting image is approximately 5.5GB in size.

+Please note that at this stage, the built image is stored internally within Docker - no image file is produced (that is the next step).

 Next, you need to convert the Docker image to a Singularity image.
 There are a few options for which system to perform the conversion on:

 - Use Singularity installed on your personal machine.
 Installation of Singularity is easy if you use Linux or Mac, but difficult for Windows.
 - Use Singularity already installed on Garrawarla, either on the login nodes or on the compute nodes with an interactive SLURM job.
 Using the compute nodes is likely fastest to build, but it does require transferring the >5GB Docker image to Garrawarla first.

+Please see the "Installing Singularity" section for further details on installing Singularity.

 Convert the Docker image to tar format: